kubestone/kubestone/README.md

  * CPU: [sysbench](https://wiki.gentoo.org/wiki/Sysbench)

 ## Benchmark definitions
-Benchmark are initiated by creating Custom Resources in any namespace in Kubernetes.
+Benchmarks are initiated by creating Custom Resources in any namespace in Kubernetes.
 When a new Kubestone CR is created the benchmark's workflow is executed.

 ## Usage
-### Prerequisities
+### Prerequisites
  * [Kubernetes](https://kubernetes.io) v1.14 (or newer)
  * [Kustomzie](https://kustomize.io) v3.10
  * [Go](https://golang.org) v1.12 (with `GO111MODULE=on`)